BlueQuartzSoftware/simplnx/src/Plugins/OrientationAnalysis/docs/ComputeFeatureReferenceCAxisMisorientationsFilter.md

 This filter requires at least one Hexagonal crystal structure phase (Hexagonal-Low 6/m or Hexagonal-High 6/mmm).
 Although it is not recommended, you can give input data with mixed phase types and all non hexagonal phases will be skipped in the calculations.

+Results from this filter can differ from its original version in DREAM3D 6.6 by around 0.0001.
+This version uses double precision in part of its calculation to improve agreement and accuracy between platforms (notably ARM).

 % Auto generated parameter table will be inserted here

 ## Example Pipelines